johnththomas/Artificial_Brain/README.md

 - Matplotlib

 ## Files
-- `fashion_code.py`: Jupyter Notebook containing the code for data loading, model training, and evaluation.
+- `fashion_code.py`: contains the code for data loading, model training, and evaluation.
 - `README.md`: Markdown file providing information about the project.

 ## Instructions